Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 and then paste them back into the [Open Style] code with Ctrl+V. Of

 course, you have to remember how to do this....
 This little trick is briefly explained in a footnote here (using a [Delay] code as an example).
 Another example is used in a macro to set up line numbering (et al) in a macro's edit screen, which is found in the Library (MacSetup); the download page explains in an example how you can use the same trick to reset page margins on page 2 (if there is a page 2) in any document.
 [Page top] [Continued from above...]
-Important note about using certain menu options to
+Important note about using certain MENU options

 [Side note: